 4. Creamier cheeses do well with higher acidity wines.

-Cremier, softer cheese like a Brie, Goat Cheese, or Camembert are best combined with a higher acidity wine.
+Creamier, softer cheese like a Brie, Goat Cheese, or Camembert are best combined with a higher acidity wine.
 The acidity cuts through the creamy texture of the cheese and highlights the subtle flavor in the cheese.
-Good options: Rose, Sprakling wine, crisp Sauvignon Blanc, or unoaked Chardonnay.
+Good options: Rose, Sparkling wine, crisp Sauvignon Blanc, or unoaked Chardonnay.

 5. Match sweeter wines with salty cheeses.

-Sweeter Reislings are a good match for a salty Feta.
+Sweeter Rieslings are a good match for a salty Feta.
 The fruity undertones help balance out the flavors.

 6. When in doubt, go nutty.

 If you aren’t sure which cheese to serve with which wine or you are serving several wines, choose a nutty, firm cheese.
-Nuttier cheeses balances old full bodied reds like a Cabernet, compliment a medium bodied Malbed, and enhance the sweetness in a Reisling.
+Nuttier cheeses balance old full-bodied reds like a Cabernet, compliment a medium-bodied Malbec, and enhance the sweetness in a Reisling.
 Good options: Goudam Swiss, Emmental, and Gruyere.

 7. Have a well round cheese board to accompany your wine.